-You’re giving away an iPad, airline miles, movie tickets, or free gas for a month… it’s exactly what your servers said they wanted as prizes and yet your server training contests are still failing.
-You’re out of ideas, cash, and patience, and your sales still aren’t where you wanted them to be.
+You’re giving away an iPad, travel miles, gift cards, or whatever your servers said they wanted as prizes, and yet your server training contests are still failing.
+You’re out of ideas, cash, and patience, and your sales still aren’t where you want them to be.
 What’s happening?

 - Your server training sessions weren’t effective.
 Sales contests are often good indicators of the success of your waitstaff training programs.
 When servers have been effectively trained to sell, they’re already motivated to use what they’ve learned.
 Your sales contests are just the added push to reach new goals.

 - You’ve made it too difficult.
 If your contest goal is too difficult to be reasonably attained by most of the participants, your contest is destined to fail.
 If, for instance, a goal is to raise checks an average of $5 a person, many servers will feel they have to be “pushy” to sell that much more.
 Consequently, they’ll skip the whole contest to avoid the daily frustration.
 Instead, set your sights slightly lower and break it down for servers: a $3 per person check increase is one more soft drink every other customer or an appetizer split by two couples.

 - You made it too long.
 We’re a society that craves instant gratification.
 Contests with shorter time periods with smaller prizes are almost always more successful than long-term programs.

 - You got bored in the middle.
 Or maybe just your servers did, because they have no idea how it’s going.
 Inspect, check and review each server’s progress daily, if possible, but at least weekly.
 Post new results every Monday morning, encourage those succeeding and coach or re-train those who are falling behind.